Welcome to my blog on Jakarta CGK Airport!

 The famous root-beer float and the curly fries.
 Can't remember what burger it is but it wasn't that impressive.

 The number of taxi companies competing with one another is fierce!
 I would recommend Blue Bird company as they are more reliable and safer than the others.
-Always ask for taxi meter and not them asking you to pay a fee.
+Always ask to use the taximeter and not a fee decided by the drivers.

 Notice the cancelled flights?
 Most of them were to Surabaya.